-Ambulatory oxygen therapy: a guide to home oxygen
+Long-term oxygen therapy: a guide to home oxygen

-You have been given oxygen to support your low oxygen levels on exertion.
+You have been given oxygen to support your low oxygen levels at rest and on exertion for at least 16 hours a day including overnight.
 Using the oxygen will help to protect your heart and organs which must work a lot harder when they do not have enough oxygen.
 It may not affect your breathlessness as this is different to low oxygen levels.

-You have been advised to use oxygen on exertion ONLY
+You have been advised to use oxygen for 16-24 hours a day